-After a de novo review of the record, the Court finds that the Findings & Recommendations of the Magistrate are supported by the record, and are an appropriate disposition of the facts and the law applicable thereto.
-It is, therefore, that the Findings & Recommendations of the Magistrate are adopted by reference as the
+After a de novo review of the record, the Court finds that the Findings & appropriate disposition of the facts and the law applicable thereto.
+It is, therefore, that the Findings & Recommendations of the Magistrate are adopted by reference as the Decision of the Court and the decision of the Board of Review is hereby AFFIRMED.